JustinBatchelor/ansible_collections/justinbatchelor/redhat_assisted_installer/README.md

 ### Environment Variables

-You mush have the following environment variables set in the execution environment before you can successfully use the collection.
+You must have the following environment variables set in before you can successfully use the collection.
+Some modules and functions in this collection may not require the use of the `REDHAT_PULL_SECRET`.
+However, all modules will require the `REDHAT_OFFLINE_TOKEN`

 - `REDHAT_PULL_SECRET`: The pull secret associated with your RedHat Hybrid Cloud account

 - `REDHAT_OFFLINE_TOKEN`: The offline token associated with your RedHat Hybrid Cloud account

+## How To Use

+### Install Collection

+**Option 1**

+You can install the collection by using the following command

+    ansible-galaxy collection install git+https://github.com/JustinBatchelor/ansible_collections.git#/justinbatchelor/redhat_assisted_installer

+**Option 2**

+This repo also provides a `requirements.yaml` file you can copy and then run the following command

+    ansible-galaxy collection install -r requirements.yaml

+### Modules Available

+To learn more about how to use a specific module, please refer to `./plugins/modules/README.md` for more detailed information.

+- `cluster_info`
+- `host_info`
+- `infra_env_info`